sarvodaya-network/sarvodaya.eu/program.md

 ---

 ## The Nine Precepts

 At the time of Gandhiji he has coined eleven precepts.
-They in turn were based on the five precepts of Satya, Ahimsa, Aparigraha, Asteya, Brahmacharya and Asvada from the ancient traditions, which the Hindu tradition shares with the Jainas and Buddhists.
+They in turn were based on the five precepts of Satya, Ahimsa, Aparigraha, Asteya, Brahmacharya and Asvada from the ancient traditions, that the Hindu tradition shares with the Jainas and Buddhists.
 Gandhi added six additional precepts to them based on the demands of our time, but while some of them are of universal value, at least one of them had a particular Hindu context that isn't applicable to the international level.
 And Vinobaji had added a twelvte precept to the eleven.
 The 9 precepts presented here are a simplification only by form; they contain *all* of the precepts by Gandhiji and Vinobaji and above that they also contain all *ten* of the buddhist precepts, as a matter of gradual refinement.
 I explain this in more detail in an article on its own.

 1. Truth                        / liberation from ignorance
 2. Nonviolence                  / liberation from violence